end2you/end2you/docs/use_cases/README.md

 # Pretrained Models (constantly updating)

-We provide pretrain models in a number of datasets and modalities.
+We provide pretrain models in a number of databases and modalities.
 Currently, the following databases are provided:

 * [AffWild](AffWild)
 * [RECOLA](RECOLA)